-The recipe for 2013 seldom changes; U.S. freight rail traffic for the week ending April 27, 2013 retained the same mix of “mixed,” the Association of American Railroads reported Thursday.
+The winning streak continued for all U.S. rail freight traffic during the week ending April 12, 2014, measured against the comparable week in 2013, the Association of American Railroads reported Thursday, April 17.